An awesome-looking film, can tank from poor movie physics mistakes. Because some mistakes are so silly, they insult your intelligence.

 Keep characters floating when they enter a spacecraft.
 But, this creates an entirely new problem.
 How is artificial gravity created inside a spacecraft?

-Most movies don’t have characters always floating inside spacecraft.
 One solution is centripetal force.
-So, a spinning spacecraft will create its own gravity.
-It’s not the sexiest solution, but it gets the job done.
+A spinning spacecraft will create its own gravity.
+I know it’s not the sexiest solution, but it gets the job done.

 #5 Thrusters on spacecraft